FishlandicFishy/lexicring/wiki/tvb_fictional_islands.md

 A lake on the island, actually the [former Lamma Island Quarry](https://zh.wikipedia.org/zh-hk/%E5%89%8D%E5%8D%97%E4%B8%AB%E7%9F%B3%E7%A4%A6%E5%A0%B4) near Mo Tat Wan.

-The Tian Si Si Islands (甜絲絲群島) are islands in the eastern Pacific Ocean.
+The Tian Si Si Islands (甜絲絲群島) are islands in the eastern Pacific Ocean.[^2857]

 The territory boasts an exceptionally high Human Development Index (HDI).
-Standard living conditions are lavish, with every citizen residing in a home exceeding 1,000 square feet, complemented by private backyards comparable in scale to Victoria Park.
+Standard living conditions are lavish, with every citizen residing in a home exceeding 1,000 square feet, complemented by private backyards comparable in scale to Victoria Park.[^2857]

 ### Geography